andreas/rack-socket_duplex/README.md

     nc -klU /tmp/rack-socket_duplex-test

-To forward the data other servers efficiently, use `forwarding-proxy` from the examples-folder (requries `em-proxy'):
+To forward the data efficiently to other servers, use `forwarding-proxy` from the examples-folder (requries `em-proxy'):

     forwarding-proxy.rb /tmp/rack-socket_duplex-test example.com